albi21dev/myportfolio/src/content/projects/rebranding-non-profit.md

 ---
-title: "Rebranding for a Non-Profit Organization"
+title: "Rebranding for a Non-Profit Organization and SEO"
 description: "Restyle and harmonize the brand for a Non-Profit Organization by building the website on WordPress to ensure independence for updates."
 pubDate: "May 12 2024"
 heroImage: "/myportfolio/rebranding-non-profit.jpg"
 badge: "Wordpress"
-tags: ["illustrator", "google keywords planner"]
+tags: ["illustrator", "google keywords planner", "SEO"]
 ---

 It all started during one of their events, where I witnessed a magnificent live pattern being drawn on their stairs by the kids.
 Inspired, I grabbed my camera and vectorized the artwork.